vladlpavlov/persidict/README.md

 Unlike regular Python dictionaries, insertion order is not preserved.

     del my_dictionary
-    new_dict = FileDirDict(dir_name= "my_folder")
+    new_dict = FileDirDict(dir_name="my_folder")
     print("len(new_dict) == ",len(new_dict))

-The code above will print
+The code above will create a new object named new_dict and then print its length:

     >>> len(new_dict) == 6

-because the dictionary was stored on a disk.
+The length is 6, because the dictionary was already stored on a disk.

-Technically, FileDirDict saves its content in a folder on a local disk.
+Technically, `FileDirDict` saves its content in a folder on a local disk.
 But you can share this folder with other machines
 (for example, using Dropbox or NFS), and work with the same dictionary simultaneously from multiple computers (from multiple instances of your program).